The Waiting City: Adoption

+Adoption is a key theme in the film, speciafically international adoption, as the couple adopt their daughter, Lakshmi, from India.
+McCarthy, the film's director, wanted to discuss the additional complexities.
+Throughout the film, Fiona and Ben are faced with questions from people in India, such as their driver Krishna, about whether or not Lakshmi will be their adopted child or will she always belong to Mother India, the country that she is from.
+In international adoption, adopted children join families who have "different racial, cultural, and religious characteristics."
+Concerns are raised over whether or not they will lose the connection they have with their identity, heritage, and home country.

 Release

-The Waiting City premiered at the 2009 Toronto International Film Festival on 16 September 2009, and received its wide release in Australian cinemas on 15 July 2010.

-Film festival screenings

-The Waiting City premiered at the 2009 Toronto International Film Festival in the Special Presentation category, and at the Busan International Film Festival in the same year.
-The Busan International Film Festival screens both South Korean and international films to increase exposure for them in South Korea.

-The film screened at the Sydney Film Festival in 2010, and at the Antipodean Film Festival in Saint Tropez, France, in October of that year.
+The Waiting City premiered at the 2009 Toronto International Film Festival in the Special Presentation category on 16 September 2009.
+The film screened at multiple other film festivals.
+It was screened at the Busan International Film Festival in the same year.
+In 2010, the film screened at the Sydney Film Festival, and at the Antipodean Film Festival in Saint Tropez, France, in October.

+Reception

 Box office

-On its opening weekend, The Waiting City grossed $119,021 in Australia.
+The film went into wide release in Australian cinemas on 15 July 2010.
+In its opening weekend, The Waiting City grossed $119,021 in Australia.
 In total, the film grossed $500,641.

 Critical response

 The Waiting City earned mixed reviews; critics praised the cinematography, script and relationships explored in the film, but criticised the representation of the characters.
 On Rotten Tomatoes, the film has an approval rating of 75%, with an average score of 6.40/10, based on 16 reviews.
-Audiences on IMDb gave the film an average score of 6.1/10, based on 805 ratings.

-Giles Hardie, an Australian film critic with the Sydney Morning Herald, gave The Waiting City 4 stars out of 5.
+Giles Hardie, an Australian film critic with the Sydney Morning Herald, gave the film 4 stars out of 5.
 He wrote that the film is "a beautifully crafted bitter-sweet exploration of a functional but near-broken relationship exposed by this perpetually functional but near-broken city."
 Simon Miraudo, a critic from Quickflix, gave the film 4 stars out of 5, writing that "much of the joy ... comes from the slow unraveling of the characters relationships..."
-Kirk Honeycutt, a film critic with The Hollywood Reporter, praised the film for its "intimate account of a couple's encounter with the subcontinent" and McCarthy's understanding of "the power Indian spiritualism can have on foreigners."
+Kirk Honeycutt, from The Hollywood Reporter, praised the film for its "intimate account of a couple's encounter with the subcontinent" and McCarthy's understanding of "the power Indian spiritualism can have on foreigners."

 Fiona Williams, a film writer with SBS Movies at SBS, gave The Waiting City 2.5 stars out of 5.
 She criticised the film's "uneven execution of pivotal moments" and how the events depicted were not genuine and did not have "poignancy."
 She criticised the film's representation of Fiona and Ben as "extremes" whose characters were opposite of each other, questioning how realistic their relationship was.
 She praised McCarthy's willingness to create the film, saying it goes into many topics, such as relationships and adoption, that other contemporary films have not explored in detail.

 Mark Naglazas, a critic with The West Australian, praised Mitchell and Edgerton's performances but criticised the "more melodramatic contrivances involving an Indian hotel employee who becomes the rather unlikely voice of Indian spiritualism..."